skip to main | skip to sidebar

 And then, in what should have been the pinnacle of an otherwise gorgeous evening, the music starts.
 This is the moment.
 But can I remember a single thing from my Melbourne CAE belly dancing lessons?
 No. I get up and jig about for a little while, while a travelling companion to my left flails his limbs so desperately that I have to duck to stop him taking out an eye.
 I retire from the fray as soon as it is polite to do so, just one more frozen-hipped anglo in a very fluid desert.

-Posted by Bridget Weller at 5:11 PM
+Posted by Unknown at 5:11 PM

 Labels: blogsherpa, dancing, desert, Jordan, middle east, petra and the south, travel, wadi rum